A heuristic pricing and hedging framework for multi-currency fixed income desks: Pricing customized currency swaps

+Equation (\ref{eq:CCSdecom}) shows the currency swap decomposition.
+The first term of the right hand side is a forward starting resettable currency swap whose spread, $s_{\overline L V}^{mkt}$, is obtained according to equation (\ref{eq:sUVmkt}) using the method of section \ref{sec:PriceFwdStCCS}.
+The second and third terms involving FRN structures represent the swap structure of the already started hub period (exchange of notionals and floating payments at the end of the period) and the sum includes the fixed spread, $s_{UV}^{C_f}$, of the foreign curve and the fixed payments of the domestic leg, equal to the difference between the customized and market spreads, $s_{UV}^{C_d}$ and $s_{\overline L V}^{mkt}$.
 No valuation has been performed yet, only a payoff decomposition.
-At this point, the only multi-currency piece of the decomposition is the forward starting CCS whose valuation is zero ($s_{\overline L V}^{mkt}$ is calculated to satisfy this condition) and does not need any funding.
+To do the pricing, three terms are considered: the CCS, the two FRN structures and the last sum of cash flows.
+The only multi-currency piece of the decomposition is the forward starting CCS whose valuation is zero ($s_{\overline L V}^{mkt}$ is calculated to satisfy this condition).
 The rest of the pieces involve single currency fixed cash flows.
-The first two, given by equation (\ref{eq:FRNvsFRN})\footnote{The FRN cash flows in equation (\ref{eq:FRNvsFRN}) change signs with respect to equation (\ref{eq:CCSdecom}) because the notation for a long position of FRN was defined returning the notional and paying the floating rate at expiry.}, must be priced assuming a common funding currency (either domestic or foreign) taking expectations, either ${\bf E}_t^{C_d}[\cdot]$ or ${\bf E}_t^{C_f}[\cdot]$, of the indicator functions according to equation (\ref{eq:EIndicator_f}).
-This common funding avoids the inconsistency between the market forward foreign exchange rate, $X_{t,t_{\overline L}^{prd}}$ and the rate given by equation (\ref{eq:XSCS}) of OIS discount factors\footnote{This inconsistency could allow for an arbitrage, as these cash flows are big enough (they involve a Libor rate instead of a spread) and the term between their fixing and payment is very liquid (just 3 months).}, $X^{SCS}_{t,t_{\overline L}^{prd}}$.
-Equation (\ref{eq:EFRNvsFRN}) shows the joint valuation of these two cash flows expressed in units of domestic currency.
-Foreign exchange forwards are interpolated according to section \ref{sec:PriceFwdStCCS}.
+The two FRN cash flows $CF^{FRN}$ in equation (\ref{eq:FRNvsFRN})\footnote{The FRN cash flows in equation (\ref{eq:FRNvsFRN}) change signs with respect to equation (\ref{eq:CCSdecom}) because the notation for a long position of FRN was defined returning the notional and paying the floating rate at expiry.}, must be priced jointly applying either the operator ${\bf V}_t^{C_d}[\cdot]$ or ${\bf V}_t^{C_f}[\cdot]$ assuming a common funding currency, either domestic or foreign (see that equation (\ref{eq:FRNvsFRN}) has replaced contingent index fixings by their forward values before applying the operator).
+This common funding avoids the inconsistency between the market forward foreign exchange rate, $X_{t,t_{\overline L}^{prd}}$ and the estimated foreign exchange rate, $X^{OIS}_{t,t_{\overline L}^{prd}}$, of equation (\ref{eq:XSCS}) using OIS discount factors\footnote{This inconsistency could allow for an arbitrage, as these cash flows are big enough (they involve a Libor rate instead of a spread) and the term between their fixing and payment is very liquid (just 3 months).}.
+Equation (\ref{eq:EFRNvsFRN}) shows the joint valuation of these two FRN cash flows which must be funded in the same currency (usually the collateral currency).
+Foreign exchange forwards are interpolated according to the end of section \ref{sec:PriceFwdStCCS}.

-Similarly, the rest of cash flows of equation (\ref{eq:CCSdecom}) should also be jointly funded in a chosen centralized currency.
-However, as these payments are very small (just some basis points) and are spread out along many maturities, they can be priced assuming funding in the currency in which they are denominated (instead of a centralized currency) or any other currency, calculating the expectation of the indicator functions using equation (\ref{eq:EIndicator2C}).